 Before meeting Justin, I had only ever had chicken & dumplings if we were out somewhere, never homemade, so I was intrigued!
 After watching both his mom and grandma make their homemade recipe, I wrote it all down and have been making it that way since.

 Making it homemade takes some time, but it’s worth it in the end.
 This is one of those meals, like homemade Pierogi and Chicken Noodle Soup, that I only make on the weekend.
 I try to make these a couple of times per year since Justin loves them so much.
+But, if we need a quick meal, I also have a recipe for Chicken and Dumplings in the Slow Cooker.

 Through trial and error, we have found the biggest secret to delicious dumplings is to make sure they have plenty of time to cook in the broth.
 The dough soaks up a lot of the flavors in the broth, so they need time to sit and simmer.